Iam-Mak/Case-Studies/Case Study 2 : How Can a Wellness Technology Company Play It Smart ?/readme.md

 ### 5.1 Key insights
 - The majority of users do not take enough steps to be considered active
 - Invest in additional data capture techniques as current datasets provide a small sample size and do not include any demographic details
+- The Sedentary minutes is around 983.5 which is fairly high compare to others.
+- Users are most active between 12pm and 2pm (lunchtime) and from 5pm till 7pm (after work) on weekdays.
+- People are more likely to spend their time in bed rather than they fell asleep.

 ## 6. Act